VoxaAI/voxa/docs/voxa-app.rst

   :param string stateName: The name of the state
   :param function/object handler: The controller to handle the state
+  :param string/array intent: The intents that this state will handle
   :returns: An object or a promise that resolves to an object that specifies a transition to another state and/or a view to render

   .. code-block:: javascript